-The Eastern and Midland Regional Assembly in Dublin has developed a strategic management framework and stakeholder engagement model for Dublin Bay.
+The Celtic Seas Partnership has developed a strategic management framework and stakeholder engagement model for Dublin Bay.
 The framework looks at how the Marine Strategy Framework Directive can be delivered on a local level.

 It addresses many marine and coastal issues that also apply to other similar regions.
 By engaging people in the development of the framework they helped others to get a better understanding of Dublin Bay including: how the resources and services are shared, what it means to adopt an ecosystem approach, the common goals and challenges that exist and the management and monitoring processes in place.